Mritunjay66/Mritunjay66/Readme.md

 # 🎯 Career Objective

-> To begin my career as an **Embedded Systems Engineer**, developing reliable hardware and firmware solutions for real-world applications while continuously expanding my expertise in embedded technologies.
-My long-term goal is to pursue **M.Tech in VLSI** after achieving a strong **GATE** score.
+> Passionate about developing reliable embedded systems that bridge hardware and software to solve real-world challenges.
+I enjoy learning new technologies, building innovative projects, and continuously improving my engineering skills.

 ---

 <div align="center">

-### ⭐ "Engineering intelligent embedded solutions, one project at a time."
+### 💡 *"Engineering intelligent embedded systems for a smarter tomorrow."*

-**Thanks for visiting my profile!
-Don't forget to ⭐ my repositories.**
+⭐ **Thank you for visiting my profile!**

+If you like my work, consider ⭐ starring my repositories.

 </div>